-- Operating Foundry centres safely by practicing physical distancing, implementing cleaning and sanitation protocols; rotating staff schedules to limit attendance; and offering outdoorbased group activities; - Transitioning from Microsoft Teams and Zoom for youth and family service delivery, and completing a purpose-built Foundry Virtual App for smart phones.
-The Foundry app, codesigned with youth advisors, will offer virtual access to all of Foundry's core services, from anywhere in BC, before the end of the year; - Collaborating with our international partners Jigsaw (Ireland) and headspace (Australia) to better understand the needs of young people over the next year; - Establishing a 10-member youth and family advisory council for COVID-19 research, offering advice on research questions, methods, results, and knowledge translation for the headspace-Jigsaw-Foundry network; - Continuing our expansion by opening two new Foundry centres in Richmond and Terrace, and supporting our eight new Foundry communities as they work through the start-up phase. - Expanding our virtual peer support and virtual primary care services, which will include gender affirming care - Launching new virtual groups: - " Queer Café-a space for young people who identify as LGBTQ2IA+ to come together for conversation and activities in a supportive, inclusive environment -launching July - " "SpeakUp!"
-5-week webinar series on youth rights-launching August - #Relationship Goals-group on Healthy Relationships-launching September
+- Operating Foundry centres safely by practicing physical distancing, implementing cleaning and sanitation protocols; rotating staff schedules to limit attendance; and offering outdoor-based group activities; - Transitioning from Microsoft Teams and Zoom for youth and family service delivery, and completing a purpose-built Foundry Virtual App for smart phones.
+The Foundry app, co-designed with youth advisors, will offer virtual access to all of Foundry's core services, from anywhere in BC, before the end of the year; - Collaborating with our international partners Jigsaw (Ireland) and headspace (Australia) to better understand the needs of young people over the next year; - Establishing a 10-member youth and family advisory council for COVID-19 research, offering advice on research questions, methods, results, and knowledge translation for the headspace-Jigsaw-Foundry network; - Continuing our expansion by supporting our eight new Foundry communities as they work through the start-up phase. - Expanding our virtual peer support and virtual primary care services, which will include gender affirming care - Launching new virtual groups: - " Queer Café-a space for young people who identify as LGBTQ2IA+ to come together for conversation and activities in a supportive, inclusive environment-launching July - " "SpeakUp!"
+5-week webinar series on youth rights-launching August - \ #Relationship Goals-group on Healthy Relationships-launching September